EDUCATION

 EXPERIENCES

-RESEARCH EXPERIENCE
+PHD RESEARCH EXPERIENCE

-My research focused on the optimization and understanding the overall variance in tensile performance caused by the characteristic process induced voids of the material extrusion based additive manufacturing [MEX-AM] method, commonly called Fused Deposition Modeling [FDM].
+My research focused on the optimizing and understanding the overall variance in tensile performance caused by the characteristic process induced voids of the material extrusion based additive manufacturing [MEX-AM], commonly called Fused Deposition Modeling [FDM].
 Further, the effects of artificial weathering on MEX-AM poly(lactic) acid was explored in a time-dependent study.
 The degradation in tensile performance, polymer crystallinity, chemical and thermal characteristics were established over prolonged exposure to UV and relative humidity.
 Lastly, new frontiers in cellular infill structures were investigated as an alternative to conventional 2D infill patterns with the focused intention to lightweight parts with minimal loss in compressive strength.
 Here, short fibre reinforcements were looked into as a viable option to improve the MEX-AM PLA composite mechanical properties.
-However, due to various challenges including poor fibre-matrix adhesion and innate brittleness of the in-house produced filament, this research project was concluded and may be explored in future.
+However, due to various challenges including poor fibre-matrix adhesion and brittleness of the in-house produced filament, this research project was concluded and may be explored in future.

 A study on the overall variance and void architecture on MEX-PLA tensile properties through printing parameter optimisation